Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 To get the Digital Rights Update Tool, either click the Windows Store icon on your Taskbar.

-If you don’t see the Store icon on your taskbar you can search for it.
-Click the START button and then type “store” and then click on MICROSOFT STORE at the top of the list.
+Or click the START button and type “store”, then click on MICROSOFT STORE at the top of the list.

 When the Store loads up, click the search box and type “digital rights update tool“.
 When the app appears, left-click on it.